-The Bible tells us that "God is leve."
+The Bible tells us that "God is love."
 That is, benevolence is the sum total of his character.
 All his other moral attributes, such as justice, mercy, and the like, are but modifications of his benevolence.
 His love is manifested in two forms.
 One is that of benevolence, good willing, or desiring the happiness of others.
-The other complacency, or approving the character of others who are holv.
-God's benevolence regards all beings that are capable of happiness.
-This is universal.
-Towards all holy ceings, he exercises the love of complacency.
-In other words, God loves his neighbor as himself.
-He regards he interests of all beings, according to their relative value, as much as his own.
-He seeks his own happiness, or glory, as the supreme good.
-But not because it is his own, but because it is the supreme good.
-The sum total of his happiness, as an infinite being, is infinitely greater than the sum total of the happiness of all other beings, or of any possible number of finite creatures.
+The other complacency, or approving the character

 Take a very familiar illustration.
 Here is a man that is kind to brutes.
 This man and his horse fall into the river.
 Now, does true benevolence require the man to drown himself in order to extricate his horse?
 No. It would be true disinterested benevolence in him, to save himself, and, if need be, leave his horse to perish; because his happiness is of so much greater value than that of the horse.
 You see this at a glance.
-But the difference be tween God and all created beings is infinitely greater than between a man and a horse, or between the highest angel and the meanest insect.

-God, therefore, regards the happiness of all creatures precisely according to its real value.
+But the difference between God and all created beings is infinitely greater than between a man and a horse, or between the highest anger and the meanest insect, God, therefore, regards the happiness of all creatures precisely according to its real value.
 And unless we do the same we are not like God.
 If we are like God, we must regard God's happiness and glory in the same light that he does; that is, as the supreme good, beyond every thing else in the universe.
 And if we desire our own happiness more than God's happiness, we are infinitely unlike God.